madkins23/go-slog/bench/README.md

   is not included in [`pkg.go.dev`](https://pkg.go.dev/github.com/madkins23/go-slog/bench)
 * Benchmark tests only operate against the final call (e.g. `Info()`).
-  The initial creation of a `slog.Logger` object, which may include the use of `Handler.WithAttrs()` and/or `Handler.WithGroup()` calls is not measured as it is generally an initialization step and (in theory) only called once, whereas the logging calls are done many times.
+  The initial creation of a `slog.Logger` object, which may include the use of `Handler.WithAttrs()` and/or `Handler.WithGroup()` calls, is not measured as it is generally an initialization step and (in theory) only called once, whereas the logging calls are executed many times.

 ### `TestMain`